sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 The virtual router ID of Keepalived, an arbitrary unique number from 1 to 255 used to differentiate multiple instances of vrrpd running on the same network interface and address family and multicast/unicast (and hence same socket).

+## .spec.kubernetes.loadBalancers.selfmanagedRepositories

+### Description

+Set to true if you manage the HAProxy repositories externally and wish to skip their automatic configuration with furyctl.
+Default is false (furyctl manages repositories automatically).

 ## .spec.kubernetes.loadBalancers.stats

 ### Properties